-The 2018 FIFA World Cup has already seen a host of intense and exhilarating matches take place, and there’s plenty more excitement still to come.
+The recent FIFA World Cup has already seen a host of intense and exhilarating matches take place, and there’s plenty more excitement still to come.
 But what goes on behind the scenes in order to deliver the action on the pitch?
-In particular, how do the referees communicate with players from around the world, who may not speak the same language as them, without relying on professional translation services?
+In particular, how do the referees communicate with players from around the world, who may not speak the same language as them, without relying on translation services?

 There are gestures in place in order that the most basic elements of a football game can be delivered without the need for spoken language.
 The hand and arm gestures that referees use, along with blows of the whistle, are understood around the world.
 So too are the yellow and red cards that are used when players break the rules.
 Englishman Ken Aston, in fact, invented the cards as a means of overcoming international language barriers during the ‘beautiful game.’